dzysyak/rest-api-for-relevanssi/readme.txt

 = Can I suggest a feature or report a bug? =

-Yes, you can submit your request on our [Contact page](https://erlycoder.com/support/ "Report bug or suggest a feature").
+Yes, you can submit your request on our [Contact page](https://erlycoder.com/support/ "Report a bug or suggest a feature").

 == Changelog ==

+= 1.17 =
+* Taxonomy index bug fix.

+= 1.16 =
+* "No content found" error is changed to an empty result.
+This seems to be the proper response.
+Feel free to complain via [Contact page](https://erlycoder.com/support/ "Report a bug or suggest a feature"), if you do not agree.
+* Error messages are updated for cases where the search keyword is not provided or the target language does not exist (for Polylang).
+* WP compatibility update

+= 1.15 =
+* Error messages fix.

 = 1.14 =
-* Minor fix in post type handling.
+* Minor fix in handling post types.
 * WPML & Polylang compatibility fixes.

 = 1.12 =
-* Minor fix in post type handling.
+* Minor fix in handling post types.

 = 1.11 =
 * Fixed issues with type=any parameter.
 * Fixed issues with multitype requests (Example: type=post,page).
 * Default search type is changed to 'any'.
-Be carefull updating the plugin.
+Be careful updating the plugin.

 = 1.10 =
 * Fixed bug "Call to undefined function is_plugin_active()".

 = 1.9 =
-* We decided to remove strict requirement for Relevanssi plugin to be installed before API plugin.
-Instead API will return error if Relevanssi is not installed.
+* We decided to remove the strict requirement for the Relevanssi plugin to be installed before the API plugin.
+Instead, API will return an error if Relevanssi is not installed.

 = 1.8 =
 * Added "page" and "per_page" parameters.
 Old ones "page" and "per_page" are still supported, but we strongly recommend to to use new ones.